 The best beaches in Auckland are as eclectic as New Zealand’s largest city itself.
 Wandering to the oceanfront fringes of Auckland, you’ll stumble upon it all.
 Looking for pristine white-sand beaches?
 No problem.
 Remote black-sand shorelines surrounded by volcanic landscapes & coastal forests?
 You’ll find those, too.

 Ready to experience Auckland’s finest seaside pleasures?
 Get started with this guide to the best beaches near Auckland…

-If you’re craving a little more action, head further north in Auckland’s North Shore district to Takapuna Beach.
-With its calm waters, assortment of activities, and breathtaking views of the Hauraki Gulf, Takapuna Beach has become one of the most popular beaches in Auckland, especially among families with young children.
+Takapuna Beach rolls with calm waters and breathtaking views of the Hauraki Gulf.
+There’s also an assortment of activities and watersports here.
+It’s no wonder that Takapuna Beach has become one of the most popular beaches in Auckland.
+It’s especially favoured by families with young children.

-Another drawcard to visiting this famous beach is the area around it.
+Another drawcard to visiting this famous Auckland beach is the area around it.
 Takapuna is a lively beachfront town full of great restaurants, bars & cafés.
 There’s also a popular market here on Sundays.